jadhavmrinalini98/webapp/README.md

 Step 2: Create appropriate files in the IDE and write the code.

-Step 3: Download the node modules and install dependancies.
+Step 3: Download the node modules and install dependencies.
 Start Server through command npm start.
 Open Postman to Test the API's

 Step 4: Check the Database after each and every API is called to see the status in Database.